napari/napari/docs/plugins/debug_plugins.md

 ## Using IPython to reload code during plugin development

-You can use the [autoreload extension](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html) with IPython or a Jupyter notebook to open the napari viewer with the ability to reload the changed plugin code during development.
-Below, we will open the napari viewer and add our three plugin widgets to the dock.
+Here, we demonstrate using the [autoreload extension](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html) with IPython or a Jupyter notebook to open the napari viewer with the ability to reload the changed plugin code during development.

+### Launch IPython and set up the viewer

+First, we open the napari viewer and add our three plugin widgets to the dock.
 Launch IPython via the `IPython` command in terminal (IPython is installed with napari) and then enter the following into the IPython console:

 ```IPython
 In [1]: %load_ext autoreload